prazdevs/pinia-plugin-persistedstate/docs/guide/index.md

 - Multiple configurations per store.

 > [!TIP] Using Nuxt ?
-> This package provides a module for a better Nuxt integration with out of the box SSR support.
-Learn more about it in [its documentation](/frameworks/nuxt).
+> This package exports a module for better integration with Nuxt and out of the box SSR support.
+Learn more about it in its [documentation](/frameworks/nuxt).

 ## Installation